Project Thunderdome, Journal Register Company

 As journalism program director for the Knight Foundation, Kebbel directed the $25 million Knight News Challenge, which funds digital news innovations.
 He has been director of AOL News, was founding editor of USAToday.com and Newsweek.com.
 He also directed AOL’s online election and government guides.
 He was a graphics editor at USA Today and managing editor for The Record in Troy, N.Y.; managing editor and assistant managing editor of the Post-Star in Glens Falls, N.Y.; and city editor of the Ithaca (N.Y.)
 Journal.

 He has been adjunct instructor at Philip Merrill College of Journalism, College Park, Md.; Northern Illinois University; and Adirondack Community College.
-He has a bachelor’s degree from Illinois State University, master’s degrees in journalism and political science from University of Illinois, and an MSW from the Catholic University of America.
+He has a bachelor’s degree from Illinois State University, master’s degrees in journalism and political science from University of Illinois, and an Master of Social Work from the Catholic University of America.
 He assisted the State and Defense departments by teaching public affairs officers the latest digital media and social networking techniques.

 Editorial Product Manager, NPR

 Matt Thompson is currently working with NPR to develop 12 topic-focused local news sites in conjunction with NPR member stations.
 He worked as the interim Online Community Manager for the Knight Foundation and did research context-centric news websites, which are quickly becoming the future of journalistic ventures.
 Before working at the Knight Foundation, he worked as the deputy Web editor for the Minneapolis Star Tribune and managed technology and interactive-related projects.

 He also created EPIC 2014, a flash movie about journalism, set 10 years in the future.
 He graduated with honors in English from Harvard College in 2002.